SimonEnsemble/Leffingwell_Goodscents_combine/README.md

 `"process_scent_data.html"` shows the result of running the code.

-`"pyrfume.csv"` contains the resultant data set.
+`"pyrfume.csv"` contains the resultant data set (structures and labels).

+`"odor_key.json"` contains a dictionary that converts bidirectionally between column number and odor label.